The SmarK Rant for NWA Starrcade 84 – 11.22.84

 Bass slugs away to start, but Slater goes running after JJ Dillon and chases him away a few times.
 Watching Slater here makes me think they should bring him in as Dean Ambrose’s wacky grandpa because Dean is 100% ripping off his gimmick and mannerisms, right down to the facials.
 Not that there’s anything wrong with that.
+(Author’s note: Originally written in 2018.)
 Back in, Slater works a headlock, but Bass elbows out of it and Slater goes back to it again.
 He gets distracted by Dillon again, and the ref grabs his foot to prevent him from stomping on Bass’s head for some reason.
-WHAT THE F---, REFEREE?
+WHAT THE FUCK, REFEREE?
 This allows Bass to rake his eyes and take over, and Slater does his bit where he gets stuck in the ropes and rocks and back and forth.
 Bass with a suplex for two and a bulldog, but Slater slugs back, so Bass tosses him and Dillon gets his shots in.
 Back in, Bass slugs away in the corner, but Slater makes the comeback and tosses the referee out of his way, to which I say GOOD RIDDANCE.
 JJ comes in and that goes badly for him as Slater seemingly has Bass pinned, but the ref of course calls for the DQ at 9:07.
 I mean, let’s be fair here, Slater literally threw the referee across the ring, so there’s no other call he could have made.
 Super weak ending regardless, which seems to be a theme tonight.
 Match was OK. **1/4

 We’re at the halfway point of the show now, so let’s stop and salute the flag.
 Well, I am writing this on Memorial Day.

 Ole Anderson & Keith Larson v.
 Ivan & Nikita Koloff